 In Bustle’s Q&A series 28, successful women describe exactly what their lives looked like when they were 28 — what they wore, where they worked, what stressed them out most, and what, if anything, they would do differently.
 Here, former Real Housewife of Beverly Hills Lisa Vanderpump talks marriage, motherhood, and her changing relationship to failure.

 Lisa Vanderpump’s life at 60 is the picture of extravagance.
 She appears in our Zoom call in full glam from the upstairs office of her famed Villa Rosa mansion, where she’s perched on a tall Victorian chair that fittingly resembles a throne.
-Behind her is a bay window with a resplendent view of her Beverly Hills estate, a jewel-encrusted chandelier, and luxe, beige furniture that looks so pristine it’s hard to believe it’s ever been sat upon.
+Behind her is a bay window with a resplendent view of her Beverly Hills estate, a jewel-encrusted chandelier, and a luxe, beige chaise that looks so pristine it’s hard to believe it’s ever been sat upon.
 “I’m very blessed, I’ll admit that,” she says, surveying her kingdom.
 The woman is nothing if not on-brand.

 Since introducing herself to the world in 2010 on The Real Housewives of Beverly Hills as a British expat who loves diamonds, rosé, and perpetually glossed lips, Vanderpump has become reality TV royalty.
 She has an adoring public, a moat full of swans, and an empire that includes four restaurants, three reality shows, a collection of wines, and a non-profit dog rescue organization, among other ventures.
 But while being on the Housewives — which she left in 2019 — certainly boosted Vanderpump’s profile, she’d been in and around the realm of celebrity for decades before joining the franchise.